Voice Notification Profile (VNP) Configuration and Registration

 Poor Call Quality (Jitter)

 Call jitter refers to inconsistencies in the amount of time it takes for voice data packets to reach their receiver.
 It is often confused with latency, but they are not the same.
 Latency is the overall delay before a transfer of data begins, while jitter refers to the variation in packet arrival times.
-This issue usually resides in the network between the caller and the recipient.
-To isolate which node in the network topology is causing the problem, utilizing other providers or recipient alternatives may provide further insights.
+A few known causes in packet jitter would be the following:

 While most jitter scenarios are network-related, there are times when the performance of the gateway or the host itself can impact packet delivery time, which will increase jitter.
 So it's important to make sure the host and gateway are overall healthy from a performance perspective.